AhYasse/BEE2BEE/DEPLOYMENT.md

 ## Recommended Deployment Options (Cloud)

-Since `connectit` needs to run as a **Service** (a long-running process), you should use platforms that support Docker or persistent apps.
+Since `bee2bee` needs to run as a **Service** (a long-running process), you should use platforms that support Docker or persistent apps.

 ### 1. Railway (Easiest)
 Railway detects the `Dockerfile` automatically.